Mount Fuji, Japan

 BOJ Policy Rate in Japan

-Japan's central bank maintained ultra-low policy rates from 2013 to 2022 as part of its aggressive monetary easing strategy to combat deflation and stimulate economic growth.
+Japan's central bank maintained ultra-low policy rates over the decade to 2023, as part of its aggressive monetary easing strategy to combat deflation and stimulate economic growth.
 The Bank of Japan even adopted negative interest rates from 2016, reflecting its ongoing battle against deflationary pressures and a stagnant economy.
+That said, the bank moved rates back into positive territory in 2024 in response to robust price pressures and a weak yen.

 The BOJ Policy Rate ended 2022 at -0.10%, in line with the -0.10% end-2021 value and down from the reading of 0.10% a decade earlier.
 For reference, the average policy rate in Major Economies was 3.50% at end-2022.
 For more interest rate information, visit our dedicated page.